Superfluid properties of bright solitons in a ring: Bright soliton with a boost velocity

-\eeq where $K(m)$ and $E(m)$ are the first and second kind complete elliptic integrals respectively under the condition $K(m)E(m)=\pi^{2}\gamma/2$, and $\mathrm{dn}(u|m)$ is a Jacobi elliptic function with an elliptic modulus $m$.
+\eeq where $K(m)$ and $E(m)$ are the first and second kind complete elliptic integrals, respectively, under the condition $K(m)E(m)=\pi^{2}\gamma/2$ and $\mathrm{dn}(u|m)$ is a Jacobi elliptic function with an elliptic modulus $m$.
 Here $\gamma_{\mathrm{c}}=-1/2$ is the critical interaction strength.
-Due to the broken continuous translational symmetry, Eq. \eqref{analyticGPrest} includes a parameter $\theta_{0}$ that specifies the centre of the bright soliton.
-This translational symmetry breaking results in the emergence of another Nambu-Goldstone (NG) mode in addition to the one associated with the $\mathrm{U}(1)$ symmetry breaking \cite{ueda,kanamoto,martone}.
-This emergence of two distinct NG modes are analogous to {\it supersolid}, which has both a crystalline order and a superfluid order \cite{leggett,rica,rica07,martone,stringari,watanabe,rica94,modugno}.
+Due to the broken continuous translational symmetry, Eq.~\eqref{analyticGPrest} includes a parameter $\theta_{0}$ that specifies the center of the bright soliton.
+This translational symmetry breaking results in the emergence of a Nambu-Goldstone (NG) mode in addition to the one associated with the $\mathrm{U}(1)$ symmetry breaking \cite{ueda,kanamoto,martone}.
+This emergence of two distinct NG modes are analogous to {\it supersolid}, which has both a crystalline order and a superfluid order \cite{leggett,rica,rica07,martone,stringari,watanabe,rica94,tanzi}.
 In the following, we set $\theta_{0}=0$ for brevity.
-It is important to stress that the NG mode related to the formation of the bright soliton breaking the continuous translational symmetry is gappless, i.e. that zero energy with respect to the ground state.
-Instead, in our system the NG mode related to the $\mathrm{U}(1)$ symmetry breaking is gapped due to the finite size of the system: it is gapless only at $\gamma_{\mathrm{c}}$ and this phenomenon is also usually called modulational instability.
+It is important to stress that the NG mode related to the formation of the bright soliton breaking the continuous translational symmetry is gapless, i.e. zero energy with respect to the ground state.
+The first excitation energy calculated under the Bogoliubov approximation is gapped at $\gamma=0$, while it closes at $\gamma=\gamma_{\mathrm{c}}$ \cite{ueda}.
+The latter phenomenon is also usually called modulational instability.
 Indeed, the Bogoliubov spectrum of the uniform configuration reads $E_l^{(\mathrm{B})}=\sqrt{l^2(l^2+2\gamma)}$ with $l=\pm 1,\pm 2,\pm 3,...$ \cite{ueda,kanamoto} and for $l=\pm 1$ one gets $E^{(\mathrm{B})}=0$ precisely at $\gamma=\gamma_{\mathrm{c}}=-1/2$.
-Note that at $\gamma=0$ our bosonic system is non-interacting and uniform but also fully superfluid just because there is a finite energy gap due to the finite size.
+Note that at $\gamma=0$ our bosonic system is noninteracting and uniform but also fully superfluid just because there is a finite energy gap due to the finite size.

-With a boost velocity, we can define phase winding number $\nu$, which is an integer such that $\Omega-1/2<\nu\le\Omega+1/2$, and the relative angular frequency \beq \omega\equiv\Omega-\nu , \eeq which varies within $-1/2\le\omega<1/2$ \cite{kanamoto}.
+With a boost velocity, we can define phase winding number $\nu$, which is an integer such that $\Omega-1/2<\nu\le\Omega+1/2$, and the relative angular frequency \beq \omega\equiv\Omega-\nu , \eeq which varies within $-1/2\le\omega<1/2$ \cite{kanamoto,ueda08,ueda10}.
 Below the critical interaction strength $\gamma<\gamma_{\mathrm{c}} \equiv2\omega^{2}-1/2$, it has a bright soliton.
 The number density $n(\theta)=\abs{\varphi(\theta)}^{2}$ is \cite{kanamoto} \beq n(\theta)=

 \eeq where $m'=1-m$ and \beq \mathcal{N}^{2}=\frac{K(m)^{2}}{\pi^{3}\abs{\gamma}} ,\quad \eta=\frac{f_{\mathrm{d}}}{2m'K(m)^{2}}=1-\frac{f_{\mathrm{c}}}{2m'K(m)^{2}}, \eeq \bseq \beq f\equiv2K(m)^{2}-2K(m)E(m)-\pi^{2}\gamma, \eeq \beq f_{\mathrm{c}}\equiv2m'K(m)^{2}-2K(m)E(m)-\pi^{2}\gamma, \eeq \beq f_{\mathrm{d}}\equiv2K(m)E(m)+\pi^{2}\gamma. \eeq \eseq Equation \eqref{ntheta} indicates that, for $0\le\abs{\omega}<1/2$, the number density is nodeless while it has a node for $\omega=-1/2$.
 The chemical potential $\bar{\mu}$ is determined by \cite{kanamoto} \beq \bar{\mu}=